Hemp farmer Doug Fine standing in the midst of his latest crop.

 Fine has a new book out, “American Hemp Farmer: Adventures and Misadventures in the Cannabis Trade,” which is pretty much as the title advertises.
 It trails his journey through the hemp industry, from author to advocate to farmer, from seed to sale, offering suggestions and thoughts on everything from farming practices to government policy.
 Its publication follows one of Fine’s earlier books, “Hemp Bound: Dispatches from the Front Lines of the Next Agricultural Revolution,” which helped change my way of thinking about hemp.

 Fine and many others in the industry are pushing the Department of Agriculture to change that number from 0.3 to 1.0.
-“Right now, it’s a big ask, a huge ask,” he says, but one that could be easily changed.
-“The immediate goal is a 1.0 THC definition,” he says.
+“Right now, it’s a big ask, a huge ask,” he said, but one that could be easily changed.
+“The immediate goal is a 1.0 THC definition.”
 “That eliminates 90 percent of these early ‘hot’ tests.
 Hemp wants THC.
 Farmers should not be worrying about THC.”

 Another ask, this one much more difficult, is to put hemp under the control of farmers, not corporations.
-“The more generic diversity the better,” Fine says.
-“The key, for me, is that farmers be allowed to develop and own their choice of genetics— a huge variety is better.
+“The more generic diversity the better,” Fine said.
+“The key, for me, is that farmers be allowed to develop and own their choice of genetics — a huge variety is better.
 Monoculture and the limiting of seed supply is a large factor in today’s agricultural crisis.
 And we can overcome it with seed diversity and a farmer-controlled industry.“

 The ultimate goal, he says, is to drop the THC restrictions on a federal level so there is no difference between cannabis and hemp.
 “Then states can decide at what THC level a final product going to the public might be regulated for adult use,” Fine explains.
 “The farmer faces no burden at all.”